TUDelft-MUDE/book/book/numerical_methods_for_PDEs/advection_equation.md

 We reconsider the computational grid as discussed in Section {ref}`diffusion`.
 Thus, we have our uniform mesh consisting of nodes $x_0,\cdots,x_{M}$ and $\Delta x = x_m - x_{m-1}$.
-We apply the MOL approach, so that we first discretize in space and then integrate over time.
+We apply the method of lines, so that we first discretize in space and then integrate over time.

 A possible candidate for the spatial approximation would be central differences (cf. Eq. {eq}`cdf1`), as follows